getazureready/sappwrpltintpvt/Lab 2/Lab 2 - Optimizing Product Management and Orders at Contoso Electronics via Power App and SAP Integration.md

     <img src="./media/image9.png"
 style="width:6.26806in;height:1.97569in" />

-4. Enter the following detail in the SAP OData configuration window.
+4. Enter the following details in the SAP OData configuration window.

     | Authentication Type | Basic |
     |----|----|